- 1 Planning your South America Itinerary

 Rio de Janeiro

 Rio de Janeiro is one of the fastest paced, diverse, colourful, lively cities you could visit.
-There are so many iconic viewpoints you will want to visit such as Sugar Loaf Mountain and The Christ Redeemer statue.
+There are so many iconic viewpoints you will want to visit such as Sugar Loaf Mountain and The Christ Redeemer statue – two of the most popular sights in Brazil!.
 Visit the colourful Escadaria Selarón steps and then have a caipirinha on Copacabana or Ipanema beach.

 Other Places you might want to put on your South America Itinerary

 There are still so many places on my South America bucket list that I need to go back and tick off at some point!
 I would love to see more of Chile and I didn’t even step foot in Colombia and I’ve heard so many great things about it.
 Here are a few places that will be on my next South America itinerary!